githubEdit

 Frequently Asked Questions

-You can start by playing with predictoor.ai, then click "run bots" and go through Predictoor or Trader README.
-This blog "How to Earn" section has details.
+You can start by playing with predictoor.aiarrow-up-right, then click "run bots" and go through Predictoorarrow-up-right or Traderarrow-up-right README.
+This blogarrow-up-right "How to Earn" section has details.

 If the prediction is wrong, your staked amount on that prediction is going to be slashed and distributed among people who submitted the right predictions.

 Before we answer, please understand that to make decent money, it will take hundreds or thousands of submissions, guided by AI/ML models.
 So doing this manually would be tedious and error-prone.
 Therefore a bot is the most practical way.
 This is why the Predictoor core team has made it easy to run a bot.
-Here are the getting-started READMEs Predictoor and Trader, respectively.
+Here are the getting-started READMEs Predictoorarrow-up-right and Traderarrow-up-right, respectively.

 To the question "Is it possible to predict without a bot", the specific answer is "Yes".
 Here are the details

-(c) Use "Write Contract" in Sapphire blockchain explorer
+• (c) Use "Write Contract" in Sapphire blockchain explorerarrow-up-right

 The most important metric to assess confidence in a prediction is "how much OCEAN have people staked on this prediction", both up and down.
 It's how much they're willing to lose if they're wrong.
 This metric is not gameable because OCEAN has scarcity.
 It's "put your money where your mouth is".